-- graph-name (required): The name of the graph. - collection-name (required): The name of the vertex collection the vertex belongs to. - vertex-key (required): The key attribute of the vertex.
+- graph-name (required): The name of the graph. - vertex-key (required): The \key attribute of the vertex.

 • waitForSync (optional): Define if the request should wait until synced to disk.

 • if-match (optional): If the "If-Match" header is given, then it must contain exactly one Etag.
 The document is updated, if it has the same revision as the given Etag.
 Otherwise a HTTP 412 is returned.
 As an alternative you can supply the Etag in an attribute rev in the URL.